 Note: Mental health case managers are not an emergency resource.
-If you are in crisis or in need of immediate support, dial 911.
+If you're in crisis or need immediate support, dial 911.

 What is mental health case management?

-Mental health case management is a free service that helps you navigate the complex system of mental health care and connect to available resources and services that best meet your needs when you experience barriers to access or have difficulty managing your condition.
+Mental health case management is a free service that helps you navigate the complex system of mental health/substance use care.
+Case managers can connect you with available resources and services for help when you experience barriers to access or have difficulty managing your condition.

 A mental health case manager can help you:

-- understand your individual health care plan including how to maximize your benefits
+- Understand your individual health care plan and maximize your benefits

-- coordinate care with providers, clinics, and programs to facilitate treatment for your mental health or substance use condition
+- Coordinate care with providers, clinics, and programs to treat for your mental health or substance use condition

-- connect to community-based services and resources for recovery, including those to meet needs for shelter, food, transportation, and legal concerns
+- Connect to community-based services and resources for recovery, including shelter, food, transportation, and legal concerns

-- enhance wellness through education, goal setting, and self-care initiatives
+- Enhance wellness through education, goal setting, and self-care

-Note: this is a non-clinical service.
-Our mental health case managers will provide supportive services and have extensive background in mental health, but they are not licensed therapists.
+Note: This is a non-clinical service.
+Our mental health case managers will support and have extensive background in mental health/substance use, but they're not licensed therapists.

 - Crisis services

-- Help for the sole purpose of finding a therapist, psychiatrist, or other mental health provider
+- Help for finding a therapist, psychiatrist, or other mental health/substance use provider

 Finding a mental health provider